AlbrechtL/welle.io/README.md

 This sections shows how to compile welle.io for Android.

-1. Install QT 5.10 for Android including the QT Charts and QT Remote Objects modules by using the the "Qt Online Installer for Windows" https://www.qt.io/download-open-source/
+1. Install Qt 5.10 for Android including the Qt Charts and Qt Remote Objects modules by using the the "Qt Online Installer for Windows" https://www.qt.io/download-open-source/
 2. Follow the side https://doc.qt.io/qt-5/androidgs.html to install the Android build enviroment
 3. Clone welle.io https://github.com/AlbrechtL/welle.io.git